Like any competition, The Blogable Fiction Marathon also has its rules, which you will find below.

 - The jury ranks all the stories, awarding points from 0 to 10.

 - Each jury member judges the stories separately.
-Their scores are added up, divided by 3 and the outcome will be the score assigned to the story.
+The 3 highest scores for a writer are added up, divided by 3 and the outcome will be the score assigned to the story.

 - From round 1 through to round 4, the public will choose from the highest 70% of the stories, as explained in 3.11 above.